darklang/docs/docs/contributing/porting-the-dark-backend.md

 `cat fsharp-backend/tests/testfiles/*.tests | grep -v '^\[' | grep "^\/\/" | perl -n -e 'foreach ($_ =~ /([A-Za-z0-9]+)\.([A-Za-z0-9]+_v\d)/ ) { print "$1::$2\n" } ' | grep -v Test | sort | uniq`

 That said, functions can never have enough tests, so if you think the existing tests aren't adequate, feel free to add more.
+If you aren't sure of the expected behaviour, run it on your canvas on `darklang.com`.

 # Porting APIs